BoweyLou/SupaSupa/README.md

 - `pnpm build` - Build for production
 - `pnpm start` - Start production server
 - `pnpm lint` - Run ESLint

+## Documentation

+Comprehensive documentation about the SupaSupa application is available in the `docs/` directory:

+- [Database Schema](docs/database_schema.md) - Detailed information about all tables in the database
+- [Database Functions](docs/database_functions.md) - Documentation of all database functions
+- [Database Relationships](docs/database_relationships.md) - Overview of the relationships between tables

+See the [Documentation README](docs/README.md) for more information.

 ## Contributing